GoogleCloudPlatform/terraform-google-cloud-armor/examples/global-backend-security-policy-example/README.md

 - Security rules
 - Threat Intelligence Rules (Requires [Cloud Armor Enterprise](https://cloud.google.com/armor/docs/armor-enterprise-overview).
 Remove these rules if you dont have Cloud Armor Enterprise enabled for your project)
 - Rule for Automatically deploying Adaptive Protection suggested rules (Requires [Cloud Armor Enterprise](https://cloud.google.com/armor/docs/armor-enterprise-overview).
 Remove these rules if you dont have Cloud Armor Enterprise enabled for your project)

+This example also shows how you can deploy custom rules with [address groups](https://cloud.google.com/armor/docs/address-groups-using)

 ## Usage